MariaPoliti/UW-EEN.github.io/README.md

     jekyll 4.0.0
     Bundler version 2.1.4

-Then make sure the Gemfile in the root directory contains the line `gem 'github-pages', group: :jekyll_plugins` and run `bundle install`
+Then make sure the Gemfile in the root directory contains the line `gem 'github-pages', group: :jekyll_plugins` and run:

+    bundle install

 If you didn't receive any errors, you should be ready to start contributing!